kylpo/react-playbook/best-practices/react.md

 ## Context
 - Always make sure context is shallowly immutable, avoids issues with PureRenderMixin components not propagating context changes
   - [mweststrate tweet](https://twitter.com/mweststrate/status/764182336888078336)

 ## APIs
 - Generic components that need broad customization should provide and act on a `render___` prop to override their default implementation.
   - e.g. Navbar's `title` (string) prop vs `renderTitle` (function (Component)) prop
-- Only use `setState` iff it affects something that should be rerendered and it can not be computed from props.
+- Only use `setState` if and only if it affects something that should be rerendered and it can not be computed from props.
   - from [Dan](https://twitter.com/dan_abramov/status/749710501916139520):
 ![](https://pbs.twimg.com/media/CmeBsGzW8AQp_av.jpg)